jacecotton/tcds/README.md

 Because of the way asset path resolution will have to work (unless you manually rewrite all references), we recommend simply placing the unzipped `@txch/tcds` package wherever your publicly accessible document root is (`/docroot` if Drupal, or `/var/www/html`, `~/public_html` etc. depending on your server).

 Then, all Design System files—stylesheets, scripts, fonts, icons, etc.—are accessible under `www.example.com/@txch/tcds/`.
-If this is not desirable, consider [installing via NPM](#via-npm) with configuration options.
+If this is not desirable, consider [installing via a package manager](#via-package-manager) with configuration options.